LongPotato/Mini_projects/README.md

 Learn_ruby contains small ruby functions to practice with specification (testing) using Rspec.

-Slider is an image slide show that can be embeded later on to other website
+Slider is an image slideshow that can be embeded later on to other website